MichaelCode1/Hohmann-Transfer-LEO-to-GEO-/README.md

 # Hohmann-Transfer-LEO-to-GEO-

 Purpose: This module was made to calculate the the fuel consumption and delta v values of a spacecraft transferring orbits.
 Moreover, I took the parameters of the SpaceX Starship to calculate the fule consupmtion needed for the most efficient maneuver possible to save on cost.
-This transfer could be practical for starship if is was transporting stallites to various orbites.
+This transfer could be practical for Starship if is was transporting stallites to various orbites.

 This module is setup in the following way for each code box:
 - 1. Hohmann transfer with statc mass